williamcotton/guish/README.md

 7. Use the File menu or keyboard shortcuts to create new pipelines, open existing ones, or save your work.
 8. If OpenAI integration is enabled, use the input field at the top to get AI-assisted updates to your pipeline.
 9. Minimize modules by clicking the chevron icon to manage your workspace more efficiently.
+10. For PostgreSQL queries, the AI assistant will automatically fetch and use the database schema for improved suggestions.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request or at the very least open a detail Issue.
+Please feel free to submit a Pull Request or at the very least open a detailed Issue.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)